Foxconn, Wisconsin reach new deal on scaled back facility - WTMJ

 Most recently, Foxconn’s chairman said last month it was now considering making electric vehicles at the facility.

-The company’s changing plans led Evers to call for its contract, which was based on it building the massive flat-screen panel manufacturing facility, to be rewritten.
+The company’s changing plans led Evers to call for its contract to be rewritten.

 Foxconn also made promises about basing its North American headquarters in Milwaukee and hiring 500 employees, but that has not happened.
 It also promised to open “innovation centers” in Green Bay, Eau Claire, Racine and Madison that would employ up to 200 people each.
 Buildings were purchased, but the company did not move forward with its plans.